IvanCastillo1986/meeting-booking-app-frontend/README.md

 there.

 Otherwise:
-Open the terminal and navigate to the same level in the blackstone-frontend React app as package.json: blackstone-frontend/
+Open the terminal and make sure you are in the same level in the blackstone-frontend React app as package.json: blackstone-frontend/

 Create a file titled .env in this directory and copy/paste the following text, as is, without quotes: